-Do you, like us, enjoy the journey as much as the destination?
+Do you enjoy the journey as much as the destination?
 Travelling through France and experiencing the diverse characters of each of its regions offers a sense of the country’s varied and distinctive personalities.
 It’s a real adventure.

-That’s why we always try to build in a stopover en-route – and why, if you want to get a deeper sense of where you’re heading, you should too.
-Fortunately, we make it easy to stopover, with parcs conveniently located across the length and breadth of France.
-So wherever your final destination, here are just a few of our favourite itineraries you could try.
+That’s why we try to build in a stopover en-route – and why, if you want to get a deeper sense of where you’re heading, you should too.
+Our parcs are located across the length and breadth of France, so wherever your final destination, here are just a few routes you could take.

 Because why just focus on being there, when getting there can be this much fun?

 If you’ve got a long drive from the north of the UK before crossing the channel we’d recommend a short stop in Picardy before heading further South.
 La Bien Assise is just 30 minutes from the port and makes for an easy one night stay before heading down to Paris just over three hours away or further south to the Loire five hours away.
 Another option for splitting up a journey to Loire is to take the Portsmouth to St Malo crossing, stay locally in north Brittany and then make the two hour drive the next morning.
 Domaine des Ormes is a great choice because it’s under an hour from the port and offers lots of activities – from a treetop adventure course to an 18 hole golf course – so you can start your holiday straight away.